instantlinux/docker-tools/images/samba-dc/README.md

 * This is tested as a spare domain controller against Active Directory running on Windows Server 2008, and against other samba4 domain controllers
 * The "provision" command to create a new DC does NOT yet work
 * The "BIND_INTERFACES_ONLY" option does NOT work; a workaround is to invoke samba-tool domain join manually
-* Dynamic DNS updates do NOT work, needs a custom-built bind9 with gssapi

 ### Variables